ionic-team/stencil-site/src/docs/introduction/my-first-component.md

 When rendered, the browser will display `My name is Max`.

-## So what's really going on here?
+## So what is really going on here?

 Let's dive in.